wp-plugins/zedity/readme.txt

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]

->Zedity is already available in various languages:
+>Zedity is already available in several languages:
 **Czech**, **English**, **French**, **German**, **Greek**, **Italian**, **Polish**, **Russian**, **Spanish**, **Ukrainian**.
-Other languages are coming soon...
-Would you like to [translate Zedity into your language](http://zedity.com/translate/) and enter the **Hall of Fame**!
+Isn't your language available yet?
+Cheer up!
+If you're the first to translate Zedity into your language, you will [enter the "Hall of Fame" and get rewarded with a special promo!](http://zedity.com/translate/)

 **Here is why you'll love Zedity:**